Critical Audit Matters (CAMs): What You Need To Know

 The Future of CAMs

-Of course, there is much more to successfully navigating the complex world of CAMs and there are many more considerations to take in account.
-What does the future hold for auditors, public companies, and CAMs?
-Following initial implementation of CAMs, the PCAOB plans to assess stakeholders’ experiences and results to determine whether to take further action.
+Navigating the complexities of CAMS includes many evolving factors.
+There are many more considerations to consider when determining what’s next for auditors, public companies, and stakeholders as they adopt these standards.
+The PCAOB plans to assess stakeholders’ experiences and results to determine whether to take further action.
 For questions and answers about CAMs, visit the Center for Audit Quality (CAQ).
 To learn more about SOX trends and to find out more about how your company will be impacted by CAMs in the near future, read our article “What’s on the SOX Radar: SEC and PCAOB.”